Riley Greene Player Props: Tigers vs. Marlins

-The Detroit Tigers, including Riley Greene (.395 batting average in his past 10 games), take on starting pitcher Johnny Cueto and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+The Detroit Tigers, including Riley Greene (.400 batting average in his past 10 games), take on starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+He hit a home run while going 1-for-4 in his last game against the Marlins.

 Riley Greene Game Info & Props vs. the Marlins